cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc_gcp_peering.md

 }
 ```

-**Note: Creating a VPC peering configuration will trigger a firewall change.
-Automatically add rules for the peered subnet.**
+**Note: Creating a VPC peering configuration will trigger a firewall change to automatically add rules for the peered subnet.**

 ```
 rules {
   ip          = "<PEERED-NETWORK-SUBNET>"